Aaron Kwok: Music

-Kwok then began his music career with three mandopop albums including the famous song "Loving You Forever" (對你愛不完) to accompany his dance moves.
-After his success in Taiwan, he returned to Hong Kong in 1991 to do Cantopop.
+Kwok began his music career in Taiwan with three Mandopop albums including the hit song "Loving You Forever" (對你愛不完) to accompany his dance moves.
+He shifted back to Hong Kong in 1991 and began producing Cantopop.
 The next few years saw his popularity reach fever-pitch, and he was soon ranked as one of the "Four Heavenly Kings".
-Kwok became one of Hong Kong and Asia's most prominent pop stars.
 He won his first major awards with the 1991 Jade Solid Gold Top 10 Awards and 1991 RTHK Top 10 Gold Songs Awards.

-Janet Jackson collaborated with Aaron Kwok and Ricky Martin for international versions of "Ask for More", a promotional single and commercial released as part of an advertising campaign for Pepsi.
-A full-length music video of the version with Kwok was also released in Asian markets.
+In 1999, Kwok collaborated with Janet Jackson for an international version of "Ask for More", a promotional single for Pepsi.

 Dancer

 As soon as Kwok entered the music industry in 1991, he started a fast-dancing trend (勁歌熱舞).
 Kwok's onstage dancing and displays has been known to be influenced by Michael Jackson.
 Later in his career, he is known to have won a prestigious top ten Hong Kong dance award (十大舞蹈家年獎).
 Of all the performing arts at which Kwok excels, stage appearances remain his perennial favourite.
 His dance accomplishments are also matched with stage displays.
 On 16 November 2007, he held an "Aaron Kwok De Show Reel Live" concert at Hong Kong Coliseum with the largest revolving stage.
 On 17 February 2008, he held an "Aaron Kwok De Show Reel Extension Live" concert at the Hong Kong AsiaWorld Arena with the largest revolving stage measured at 10m x 9.44m and created a new entry for the Guinness Book of World Records.